Nashville Marijuana Possession Lawyer

 Should I bother fighting my marijuana charge if it’s only a misdemeanor?

 Absolutely.
 Being charged with a misdemeanor can still have a serious impact on your life if you’re convicted.
-You can work with an attorney to establish a powerful defensive strategy that could clear your name so you don’t have to suffer the ramifications of even the slightest marijuana charge.
+You can work with a marijuana possession lawyer to establish a powerful defensive strategy that could clear your name, so you don’t have to suffer the ramifications of even the slightest marijuana charge.

 If I’m convicted of a marijuana charge in Nashville, can my record be expunged?

 It depends on the type of marijuana charge you are facing.
 If you’ve been charged with or convicted of marijuana possession, it is quite possible that your record can be expunged with the help of our attorneys specialized in Nashville drug possession.

 Those who have been charged with or convicted of manufacturing, cultivating, or selling marijuana will likely not be able to have their record expunged in TN.
-You should speak with your Nashville weed attorney about the specific circumstances of your case to determine whether you’re eligible for expungement.
+You should speak with your Nashville marijuana possession about the specific circumstances of your case to determine whether you’re eligible for expungement.

 Work with a Nashville Marijuana Possession Lawyer

 Although marijuana laws have been reformed across the United States, Tennessee simply hasn’t enacted any laws that allow individuals to use or possess marijuana.

-If you’ve been arrested on a marijuana charge, get help beating a conviction by consulting with a Nashville marijuana lawyer at Raybin & Weissman, P.C. today.
+If you’ve been arrested on a marijuana charge, get help beating a conviction by consulting with a Nashville marijuana possession lawyer at Raybin & Weissman, P.C. today.
 You can take advantage of your free case review with our Nashville drug possession attorneys by calling our office at 615-256-6666 or by filling out the quick contact form below.